egonegoff/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub profile!
+Hello and welcome to my GitHub profile!